[ Printer Friendly Version ] [ Report Abuse ]

 A silvery blue mist descended over them as Dedworth answered, “Victim of an Erkling attack.
 We found her near Hogsmeade.
 That’s all I know.”

 The Mediwitch nodded and waved her wand again.
 The mist vanished.
-Rose had no idea what she’d learned from the spell, but when two Healers rushed through the door next to the desk a moment later, she looked decisive when she gave them a quick summary of the woman’s condition.
+Rose had no idea what she’d learned from the spell, but when two more Healers rushed through the door next to the desk a moment later, she looked decisive when she gave them a quick summary of the woman’s condition.
 The Healers immediately carted her through a door that seemed to appear out of nowhere next to the sign on the wall, and Rose sagged against the wall with relief.
-She liked being responsible for killing things, not saving them.
+She liked being responsible for killing things, not saving people.

 “Is she going to be okay?”